-The Burns Visiting Scholar in Irish Studies program is a cooperative venture between the Boston College Center for Irish Programs and the Boston College Libraries.
+The Burns Visiting Scholar in Irish Studies program is a cooperative venture between Boston College's interdisciplinary Irish Studies program and the Boston College Libraries.
 It was established by and receives continuing support from the family and friends of the Honorable John J. Burns (Class of 1921), who also generously contributed to the creation of the John J. Burns Library and support the growth of its extraordinary collections pertaining to Irish history, literature, music, and culture.
 The Burns Visiting Scholar program has also benefited from support from the Office of the Provost.

 In recognition of its 25th anniversary, Boston College Communications profiled the Burns Visiting Scholar program in a November 7, 2016 article.
 In October 2016, Irish America magazine also published a special supplement in celebration of this milestone.
-One can read a web version online, or download the supplement as a high-resolution or low-resolution PDF.
+Read the article or download a copy.

 Burns Library, Thompson Room

 Click here to watch the recording (closed captioning provided)